-Stuffed Artichokes with Garlic and Fontinella are a tradition in my family.
-And we don’t wait for the Holidays to make them, we make them as much as we can!
+Stuffed Cheesy Garlic Artichokes are a tradition in my family.
+And we don’t wait for the holidays to make them, we make them as much as we can!

 I got tired of waiting for the holidays to have these artichokes because they are so darn good.
 Apparently they’re pretty addicting to the rest of my family too because now we make them as much as we can.